-If you have advanced melanoma, a biopsy sample of it might be tested to see if it contains a BRAF mutation.
-Drugs that target the BRAF protein are not likely to work in patients whose melanomas have a normal BRAF gene.
+If you have advanced melanoma, a biopsy sample of it might be tested to see if the cancer cells have a BRAF mutation.
+Drugs that target the BRAF protein (or the MEK proteins) aren’t likely to work in patients whose melanomas have a normal BRAF gene.

-Last Medical Review: 09/20/2012
+Last Medical Review: 05/19/2016

-Last Revised: 01/17/2013
+Last Revised: 05/20/2016